-USA has appointed The Bank of New York to be the exchange agent under the merger agreement.
-The exchange agent will accept certificates for shares of Expedia common stock and/or Expedia Class B common stock, each an Expedia certificate, and exchange them for certificates representing shares of USA common stock and cash instead of fractional shares of USA common stock.
+IAC has appointed The Bank of New York to be the exchange agent under the merger agreement.
+The exchange agent for the Expedia shares will accept certificates for shares of Expedia common stock and/or Expedia Class B common stock, each an Expedia certificate, and exchange them for certificates representing shares of IAC common stock and cash instead of fractional shares of IAC common stock.